mgrman/BlazorWith3d/README.md

 - fix that babylon js file is not there if you do publish on maui app without any build calls before

+- Add BabylonJS version of 3d renderer
+    - one using Blazor bindings project

 - do Isometric or fake-3d in CSS only for HTML version
 - https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/perspective